MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-cortana-skill.md

 > [!TIP]
 > You can find a small utility module (ssml.js) for building your bot's SSML-based responses in the [Roller sample skill](https://github.com/Microsoft/BotBuilder-Samples/tree/master/Node/demo-RollerSkill).
+> There are also several useful SSML libraries available through [npm](https://www.npmjs.com/search?q=ssml) which make it easy to create well formatted SSML.

 ## Display cards in Cortana